WorldSEnder/vis_covid_vacc/README.md

 You also have to install the `svgexport` npm package.
 Other svg to png converters I tried all failed to convert the `textPath` properly.

-# Updating the data and result
+# Updating the data

-Run 'python ./draw_vis.py'.
+Run `make update`.
 Updating the data is best done by shallowing updating the covid-19-data, since otherwise you'd fetch a few gigabytes of history (the repo is pretty large).

+# Generating the visualization

+Run `make all`.